-What is Pediatric Neuromuscular Disorders?
+What are Pediatric Neuromuscular Disorders?

 What are the different types of Pediatric Neuromuscular Disorders?

-What are the signs and symptoms of Pediatric Neuromuscular Disorders?
+What causes Pediatric Neuromuscular Disorders?

 These conditions have a range of causes.
 Some are inherited, while others are not.
 Some may be caused by other diseases, or they may be due to an autoimmune reaction where the body’s immune system attacks itself.
 Some are caused by injuries, including injuries at birth.